American RBST Foundation Flock USA0001

 Mouflon and others".
 He later added "every hair sheep he could find.

-and a later ram he obtained about 1989 in a trade with Robert Johnson of Georgia.
-Lewis
+a 1989 trade with Robert Johnson of Georgia.

 to a few individuals in California, Oregon and Washington, one reportedly for $15,000.